 Log onto your computer, and connect immediately with hunting and fishing events in your area.
 Find athletes, pitch deals, and sign with agents in the blink of an eye.
 Earn free rewards on the golf course by downloading an app.
 Enter racecar data into an iPad for real-time tracking and inventory management.
 If you love sports and you love technology, now is a tremendously exciting time to be in Nebraska.

-According to the Omaha World-Herald, over the last year, investors have directed more than $1 billion in venture capital nationwide for sports tech startup companies.
+, over the last year, investors have directed more than $1 billion in venture capital nationwide for sports tech startup companies.
 Nebraskan companies are beginning to make a name for themselves in the niche world of sports technology, as well: Just last week on the blog, we mentioned Lincoln-based startup Hudl, as mentioned on the list of Inc.’s 5000 Fastest-Growing Manufacturers.

 Kody Schrader, the Greater Omaha Chamber of Commerce’s startup specialist, says that Omaha and Lincoln can “take pride that they now have proven success stories in sports technology.”
 Christina Oldfather, entrepreneurship coordinator for the Lincoln Chamber of Commerce, tells the World-Herald that working together allows Omaha and Lincoln to benefit from the strengths in each community and cast the net wider for startup companies in terms of markets, customers, connections, funding, and talent.”